 Telehealth and telemedicine can be confusing to navigate, especially during the COVID-19 pandemic.
 We have gathered our top questions to get you the exact information you need to bill and code telehealth correctly.

-The originating site is where a patient is located when they receive telehealth services .
-These normally include a clinical settings, such as physician offices and hospitals.
+The originating site is where a patient is located when they receive telehealth services.
+These normally must be clinical settings, such as physician offices and hospitals.
 Additionally, the originating site normally must be in a county located outside of a Metropolitan Statistical Area (MSA) or a rural Health Professional Shortage Area (HPSA) located in a rural census tract to be eligible for telehealth services.

-For the duration of the public health emergency, CMS is waiving the geographic and originating site restrictions.
+For the duration of the public health emergency (PHE), the Centers for Medicare & Medicaid Services (CMS) is waiving the geographic and originating site restrictions.
 Patients may receive telehealth services in any setting, including their homes.

-The HHS Office for Civil Rights will waive penalties for Health Insurance Portability and Accountability Act (HIPAA) violations against health care providers serving patients in good faith via non-public-facing everyday communication technologies, such as FaceTime or Skype, during the COVID-19 public health emergency.
+The Department of Health and Human Services (HHS) Office for Civil Rights will waive penalties for Health Insurance Portability and Accountability Act (HIPAA) violations against health care professionals serving patients in good faith via nonpublic-facing everyday communication technologies, such as FaceTime or Skype, during the COVID-19 PHE.

-In addition to waiving cost-sharing for COVID-19 testing and related visits, many payers are waiving cost-sharing for non-COVID-19-related visits.
-Policies vary by payer.
+Cost-sharing policies for private payers vary by payer.
+For more specific guidance, see this release from CMS.
 Review the Private Payer FAQ or contact your provider relations representative for additional information.

 Note: Self-funded plans may opt out of some cost-sharing waivers.
 Similarly, Medicaid policies are established at the state level and may differ from national policies.

-The Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Families First Coronavirus Response Act require Medicare and group health plans to cover diagnostic testing related to COVID-19 at no cost to patients.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act and the Families First Coronavirus Response Act require Medicare and group health plans to cover diagnostic testing related to COVID-19 at no cost to patients for the duration of the PHE.
 As defined by the laws, COVID-related services include:

-The telephone E/M codes have also been added to the list of telehealth services.
-A select group of services, including telephone E/M services, can be provided using an audio-only connection.
+Additionally, a select group of services can be provided using an audio-only connection.
 However, the audio-video requirement remains in place for most services, such as office visit E/M services.
-An updated list of telehealth services that shows which services may be provided using audio-only can be found here.
+An updated list of telehealth services that shows which services may be provided using audio-only can be found on this CMS webpage.

 Physicians should bill the visit that most appropriately describes the service.
 If the visit is conducted primarily via audio, it would be appropriate to use the applicable telephone E/M code (CPT codes 99441-99443).